SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 Example::

+  where = Region(0,0,300,300)
-  result = Do.popError("autoclosed after 3 seconds", "Severe Error", 3, Region(300,300))
+  result = Do.popError("autoclosed after 3 seconds", "Severe Error", 3, where)
   # the dialog will display somewhere in the upper left of the screen
   # with a box title as "Severe Error"
   if not result: